2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-3. Double Edge Lettering-Inverted Errors
+3. Double Edge Lettering — Inverted Errors

-When accidentally fed through again with the obverse and reverse positions reversed, the equipment applied a second set of lettering running upside-down relative to the first.
+The 2007-P John Adams dollar can be found with edge inscriptions appearing twice — in opposite orientations.
+During the first pass through the Schuler machine, the coin received its normal inscription.
+When accidentally fed through a second time with the obverse and reverse positions reversed, it received a second set of lettering running upside-down relative to the first.

 2007-D Double Edge Lettering-Inverted John Adams Presidential Dollar Price/Grade Chart